 Next-practice is a commitment to a process of development, rather than an end product.
 It acknowledges that what is considered best is always changing.
 By continually building on past processes, we can keep improving our sediment and erosion control in the valley and create a new foundation for how we approach these processes in our future riverside developments.

-High rainfall sparks action The higher-than-average number of large rain events over 2020 and into 2021 created increased levels of erosion and sediment entering the Molonglo River from the catchment which includes Cook, Mount Paynter and Whitlam.
+The higher-than-average number of large rain events over 2020 and into 2021 created increased levels of erosion and sediment entering the Molonglo River from the catchment which includes Cook, Mount Paynter and Whitlam.
 Despite both our Whitlam construction sites conforming to the required Environmental Protection Agency (EPA) controls and all our work with EPSDD in responding to these matters, it became clear the current standards for sediment and erosion weren’t suitable for the steep topography of Whitlam.

 One of our highest priorities is to proactively minimise our impact on the environment in the Molonglo Valley.
 Protecting water quality during construction and landscaping is an important element of our Sustainability Strategy and our new Sustainable Civil Construction Framework.

-Tackling a complex challenge Building in the Molonglo Valley presents a number of unique environmental challenges.
+Building in the Molonglo Valley presents a number of unique environmental challenges.
 It's currently home to some 13,000 residents across four suburbs and will eventually be home to an estimated 70,000 residents across a likely eight suburbs.
 Seven of these suburbs are directly adjacent to the Molonglo River Reserve, a location of natural beauty and high ecological value which reinforces the need for responsible stewardship.

 Whitlam is close to the Molonglo River Reserve, which meant it has steep topography and several intersecting creeks.
 This posed a new set of challenges in the management of water during construction.